KestrelComputer/kestrel-3-users-guide/manuscript/chapter-2.md

 Pro-tip: If you know you're wanting to store a number larger than a byte, then you can type the number naturally, provided it fits inside of 64 bits, and use as many commas as required to store the whole number.
 For example, a 16-bit number could be written as `4948,,`, a 32-bit number as `DEADBEEF,,,,`, and so on.
 Unfortunately, no corresponding method exists for reading memory out as 16-bit or larger quantities.

+Recall from the previous section that video RAM ranges from $FF0000 to $FFFFFF.
+Try writing various numbers into this region and observe the effects on the video output window.
+What sequence of numbers, and to which addresses, do you need to write to produce interesting shapes?

 ### CPU Registers